-Guideline: Students must have successfully completed Algebra 2.
+Guidelines: Students appropriate for this course have successfully completed Honors Algebra 2 or received a teacher recommendation.

+Course Not Running for 2024-2025 School Year

-M2125 MCAS MATHEMATICS REVIEW COURSE (TERM) M3125 GRADES 9-10-11-12 .25 CREDIT
+M3125 MCAS MATHEMATICS REVIEW COURSE (TERM)

+GRADES 9-10-11-12 .25 CREDIT

 This is designed to review those areas of the Massachusetts State Frameworks in Mathematics.
 As the course goes, students will become more familiar with the types of questions given on the exam.
 Widespread practice for each topic will be provided, as well as, test-taking strategies for standardized tests.
 The course will begin reviewing topics found on the grade 10 exams.
 Students will become more familiar with question types, such as new computer-based response questions.
 Widespread teaching/reteaching and practice of the topics tested on the grade ten MCAS exam will occur.
 Students will be periodically assessed to analyze progress made.